 10 Real Facts You Didn’t Know About Electric Cars

-According to the manufacturers of electric vehicles (EVs), the vehicles use little or no fuel and pollute the environment less compared to the conventional ones.
-They therefore help reduce climate change and allow people to save money on fuel.
+According to the manufacturers of electric vehicles (EVs), these cars use little to no fuel and pollute the environment less compared to conventional ones.
+They, therefore, help reduce climate change and allow people to save money on fuel.

 That said, many people have been dealing with electric cars (ECs), but there are a number of things that they don’t know about the vehicles.
 Read on to learn about 10 real facts you didn't know about electric cars.